What is the New Headlight Law in Massachusetts?

 The Safety Concerns

 This new law is particularly timely as we approach our rainy, spring season.
 Headlight safety is important regardless of the implementation of this new law, which is why other jurisdictions have similar requirements in place.
-Auto accidents can be avoided when you are cognizant of what is in front of you and when other drivers are aware of your presence on the road.
-It is also worth pointing out that the law is applicable to drivers regardless of whether the car is stationary or in motion.
+Auto accidents can be avoided when you are cognizant of what is in front of you and when other drivers are aware of your presence on the road. it is also worth pointing out that the law is applicable to drivers regardless of whether the car is stationary or in motion.
 Even if you pull over to make a phone call, it is critical to ensure that your lights are on so that you are visible to oncoming traffic, particularly if it is raining or if other adverse conditions are present.

 Boston Auto Accident Attorneys

 This new legislation aims to reduce accidents, particularly in adverse weather conditions and at night.
 Regardless of your compliance with the law, accidents can and do happen.
 If you or anyone you know has been injured or killed in an auto accident, you may be entitled to monetary compensation for your losses, including medical bills, property damage, pain and suffering, and wage loss from being away from work.
-If you think you may have a legal claim, our experienced Boston personal injury attorneys at John J. Sheehan’s office can help you understand your legal options.
+If you think you may have a legal claim, our experienced Wakefield pedestrian accident lawyer and Boston personal injury attorneys at John J. Sheehan’s office can help you understand your legal options.
 Contact our Boston office to begin learning more about your rights today.